Doctor of Nursing Practice

 - Become eligible to sit for the National League of Nursing (NLN) Nursing Education certificate by completing three cognate courses and the NLN-required teaching hours

 The DNP program builds on Georgia Southern’s outstanding record in graduate nursing education.
-The University’s graduate nursing programs have been ranked 11th in the nation by U.S. News and World Report for the past three years.
+The University’s graduate nursing programs were ranked #98 in country by U.S. News & World Report.

 Our Family Nurse Practitioner program, which provides the foundation for the D.N.P., is recognized as a model graduate program by the National Organization for Nurse Practitioner Faculties.
 Today, graduate programs in the School of Nursing boast a sustained 99 percent pass rate on certification exams.